weizheng1910/linkdr/reflections.md

 end
 ```

-Now that we can broadcast our messages, we also need to be able to receive them.
+Now that we can broadcast our messages, we need to be able to receive them too.

 We can subscribe to a room stream using jQuery.
 The call is `App.cable.subscriptions.create`